Arkos Tracker 2 has a powerful support for sound effects. They are managed in a different way than Arkos Tracker 1, to be even more simple to use.

 Initializing the sound effect player can be done at any time, as long as it is done before playing a sound effect: you can even do it before initializing the music player.

 You have your music running and your sound effect player initialized.
 The character of your game jumps: let’s call the “jump” noise!

 ld a,soundEffectNumber ;(>=1) ld c,channel ;(0-2) ld b,invertedVolume ;(0-16 (0=full volume)) call PLY_AKG_PlaySoundEffect

 That’s it!
 The “soundEffectNumber” is the number, as seen in the Export window above: it is simply the instrument to play.
 For example, to play “ENEMYEXP”, set A to 2.

 The “channel” is from 0 to 2 and defines on which channel the sound is played.

 The “invertedVolume” is the volume of the sound effect, from 0 to 16.
 0 is the loudest, 16 is mute.
 Why 16 do you ask, as the CPC only has a volume range from 0 to 15?
-Because hardware sounds are also faded by this volume: they are consider a 16th volume.
+Because hardware sounds are also faded by this volume: they are considered a 16th volume.
 But fading them will also make them lose their “hardware” status: they will sound differently.
-But will be able to fade them, at least.
+But you will be able to fade them, at least.

 One important thing to understand is that the PLY_xxx_PlaySoundEffect method only “triggers”, or “programs” the sound effect.
-In itself, it not do anything more than telling the player “this sound must be played”.
+In itself, it does not do anything more than telling the player “this sound must be played”.
 But the sound effect will only be played, frame by frame, each time the PLY_xxx_Play method of the player is called.